-On Saturday, May 8, Concordia University Ann Arbor Ronald and Marvel Jones School of Nursing celebrated the Pinning Ceremony for the Gamma Class, the sixth cohort to graduate from CUAA's bachelor of science in nursing program.
+On Saturday, May 14, Concordia University Ann Arbor Ronald and Marvel Jones School of Nursing celebrated the Pinning Ceremony for the Eta Class, the eighth cohort to graduate from CUAA's bachelor of science in nursing program.

-In addition to the pinning ceremony, the Gamma class will celebrate the completion of their degree with an in-person commencement ceremony on Sunday, May 9 at either 1 p.m.
-ET or 4 p.m.
+In addition to the pinning ceremony, the Eta class will celebrate the completion of their degree with a commencement ceremony on Sunday, May 15 at 2 p.m.
 ET.

 Each semester, Concordia’s nursing faculty and staff nominate students from the graduating cohort who best represent the core values of the nursing program: service, excellence, compassion, and integrity.
 An additional award, the Nightingale Award, was created as a tribute to Florence Nightingale who embodied nursing as her life’s vocation.
 The recipient of this award exemplifies that same character and calling.

 Compassion: Sympathy and concern for the sufferings of others.
 Maria Esquivel had shown this virtue repeatedly.
 She completed her preceptorship in downtown Detroit serving people experiencing homelessness, victims of sex trafficking and veterans.
 Her nurse preceptor raved about her, and he is a tough one to impress… She cared for all people with love and compassion.
 She set out to learn all the resources that were available and provide people with the best care and education that she could.
 Esquivel’s depth of compassion, built by her family, community, culture, education, and hopefully her experiences here at Concordia will no doubt change many lives for the better.